prometheus/docs/content/docs/introduction/comparison.md

 - If you're collecting and processing hybrid observability data (including metrics _and_ events)
 - If you're monitoring hybrid infrastructure (including on-prem servers, public/private cloud, and cloud-native/Kubernetes)
-- If you're consolidating mulitple monitoring tools and need support for metrics _and_ traditional monitoring Nagios-style plugins or check scripts
+- If you're consolidating mulitple monitoring tools and need support for metrics _and_ traditional monitoring (e.g. Nagios-style plugins or check scripts)
 - More powerful alerting and event-processing platform

 Where Prometheus is better: